Behavioral Consequences of Sexual Orientation Disclosure in a Large-Scale Digital Environment

 Riot has also supported the representation of the LGBT community in the game by unveiling the sexual minority status of specific characters.\footnote{\ For instance, in $2018$, the character \textit{Neeko} was confirmed as lesbian, marking her as the first openly LGBT character in the game.
 Furthermore, in $2021$, the characters \textit{Diana} and \textit{Leona} were revealed to be lesbians, while the character \textit{Nami} was declared to be lesbian and polyamorous.} In our paper, we primarily focus on the character \textit{Graves}, chosen due to the existence of a well-defined announcement regarding his sexual orientation.

 At the beginning of the $2022$ LGBT Pride Month, Riot Games released a short story featuring Graves and \textit{Twisted Fate}.
 This story officially unveils Graves' sexual orientation, establishing him as a gay character.\footnote{\ The story unveiling Graves' sexual orientation also subtly hints at Twisted Fate's pansexuality, although this is not explicitly stated.
-We investigate whether this implied revelation has captured the players' attention in Appendix \ref{app_why_not_tf}.
+We investigate whether this implied revelation has captured the players' attention in Supplementary Information \ref{app_why_not_tf}.
 We highlight the relatively low attention directed towards Twisted Fate from players, who were primarily focused on Graves and the explicit establishment of his sexual orientation.
-As a result, we concentrate our analysis on Graves and his disclosure for a more credible identification of the effects of coming out.} The following quotes provide two pivotal passages of the narrative:\footnote{\ The whole story is available at \href{https://universe.leagueoflegends.com/en_SG/story/the-boys-and-bombolini/}{https://universe.leagueoflegends.com/en\_SG/story/the-boys-and-bombolini/}.}
+As a result, we concentrate our analysis on Graves and his disclosure for a more credible identification of the effects of coming out.} The following quotes provide two pivotal passages of the narrative:\footnote{\ The short story was published on Riot Games’ official League of Legends Universe website and promoted as part of the 2022 Pride Month content campaign, making it an official element of the game’s narrative canon.} The whole story is available at \href{https://universe.leagueoflegends.com/en_SG/story/the-boys-and-bombolini/}{https://universe.leagueoflegends.com/en\_SG/story/the-boys-and-bombolini/}.

 \begin{quote} \textit{I do not have terrible taste in men.
 I have good taste in terrible men.} (Graves) \end{quote}

 \begin{quote} \textit{[\dots] asked Fate with a tinge of poorly concealed jealousy, despite Graves having been gay for the better part of four decades.} (Storyteller) \end{quote}